Standardized: cascara sagrada

 American folk lore tells us that good luck in legal matters can be brought about if one wears a mojo bag filled with cascara sagrada and chews on a root of galangal, spitting the juice on the court room floor.
 Common logic however, would dictate that spitting on a court room floor is probably not very wise.

-Not for use in pregnancy or lactation except under the supervision of a qualified healthcare.
-Not to be used with intestinal obstruction, abdominal pain, or any inflammatory condition of the intestines.
+Not for use in pregnancy or lactation except under the supervision of a qualified healthcare practitioner.
+Contraindicated with intestinal obstruction, abdominal pain, or any inflammatory condition of the intestines.
 Not for use in excess of 8 days unless under the supervision of a qualified healthcare practitioner.

 This information is not intended to diagnose, treat, cure, or prevent any disease.